Urethramancer/sentinel/README.md

 3. [go-flags](https://github.com/jessevdk/go-flags)

 ## Build
-Clone the repository and use "go build", and any ldflags etc. you prefer.
+Clone the repository and use "go build", and any ldflags etc. if you prefer.
+A task for Visual Studio Code is included.

 ## Platforms
 Tested on Linux and macOS.
 Should work on Windows without modification.